kz0817/photomul/README.md

 -------------------
 [Space] or j     : show the next picture
 [Backspace] or k : show the previous picture
+i                : show/hide picture information
+f                : go/back full screen mode

 (Below are to be implemented)
 [ESC]       : exit from full screen mode
-i           : show/hide picture information
-f           : go full screen mode
 DEL         : move the picture to trash box
 1           : show dot-by-dot